mephistolist/ksocket/README.md

 - Feel free to open Pull-Requests here for any enhancements/fixes.
 - Open an issue in the repository for any help or bugs.
 Make sure to mention Kernel version.

+### Stream-lining
+If you wish to not have to load the ksocket module, or link its symbols in Makefiles you can statically ksocket when building a kernel from source.

 ### Contact
 For this version of kscoket you may reach out to cloneozone@gmail.com.